 Under California law, if an insurance company does not settle a claim within the policyholder’s policy limits, the court may place the insurer in liability in excess of the policy limits based on violating their duty of good faith.

-If an insurance company failed to settle a coverage dispute within the policy limits, it puts the policyholder’s assets at risk.
+If an insurance company fails to settle a coverage dispute within the policy limits, it risks the policyholder’s assets.
 This is a form of bad faith conduct because the insurance company puts its interests ahead of the interests of its policyholder.
 An insurer has to settle within the insured’s policy limits.

-If your insurance carrier puts you at risk of an excess verdict, it can wipe out your personal assets, including your house, car, retirement savings, and everything else, because your insurance company puts its own interests ahead of yours.
+Suppose your insurance carrier puts you at risk of an excess verdict.
+In that case, it can wipe out your personal assets, including your house, car, retirement savings, and everything else, because your insurance company puts its own interests ahead of yours.

-Insurers’ duty is to settle claims against any insured’s pursuant to the covenant of good faith and fair dealing implied in all policies.
+The insurers must settle claims against any insured pursuant to the covenant of good faith and fair dealing implied in all policies.

-Under the law, if the policyholder’s liability limit is clear, and the lawsuit is heading for a verdict in excess of policy limits, an insurance company has a duty to initiate settlement negotiations.
+Under the law, if the policyholder’s liability limit is clear, and the lawsuit is heading for a verdict over policy limits, an insurance company has a duty to initiate settlement negotiations.

 An insurance company must accept a reasonable settlement offer within policy limits when there is a likelihood that a verdict will exceed policy limits.
 This obligation applies to primary as well as excess insurance companies.

-In determining whether an insurance company’s failure to compromise a claim is a breach of duty to the insured, requiring a response for any judgment recovered against him in excess of the amount limited in the policy, the vast majority of jurisdictions are of the opinion that the insurer must act in “good faith.”
+In determining whether an insurance company’s failure to compromise a claim is a breach of duty to the insured, requiring a response for any judgment recovered against him in excess of the amount limited in the policy, the vast majority of jurisdictions think that the insurer must act in “good faith.”

 [The decision] must be honest and intelligent if it is a good-faith conclusion.
-In order that it be genuine and intelligent, it must be on the basis of evidence-backed by the facts and circumstances upon which they predicated the liability, and upon an understanding of the extent and nature of the injuries, the other party is suing for as they can reasonably ascertain them.
+So that it to be genuine and intelligent, it must be based on evidence backed by the facts and circumstances upon which they predicated the liability and upon an understanding of the extent and nature of the injuries the other party is suing for as they can reasonably ascertain them.

 Insurers’ obligation in good faith and fair dealing implies that every insurance policy obligates the insurance companies to accept a reasonable settlement offer for a lawsuit by a third party against the policyholder within policy limits whenever there is a substantial likelihood of a recovery in excess of those limits.